 “Renewable Energy Credit” or “REC” has the same meaning as defined in the California Energy Commission's “Renewables Portfolio Standard Eligibility,” 9th edition, Commission Guidebook, pp. 85-86.
 January, 2017; CEC-300-2016-ED9-CMF-REV, which is hereby incorporated by reference.

-“Renewable Liquid Fuels” means fuel ethanol, biomass-based diesel fuel, other renewable diesel fuel and other renewable fuels.
+“Renewed Crediting Period” means a Crediting Period that is not the Initial Crediting Period.
+A Renewed Crediting Period may follow either the Initial Crediting Period or another Renewed Crediting Period.

 “Reporting Period” means, in the context of offsets, the period of time for which an Offset Project Operator or Authorized Project Designee quantifies and reports GHG reductions or GHG removal enhancements covered in an Offset Project Data Report.
 An offset project's Reporting Period is established in the project listing documentation, but may be modified by notifying ARB and the OPR (if applicable) in writing or by providing updated listing information with the submittal of the Offset Project Data Report.
 Modifications to the Reporting Period are only allowed if ARB and the OPR (if applicable) are notified prior to any deadlines being missed.
 The first reporting period for an offset project in an initial crediting period may consist of 6 to 24 consecutive months; all subsequent reporting periods in an initial crediting period and all reporting periods in any renewed crediting period must consist of 12 consecutive months, with the following exception: 1) Offset projects that submitted a first reporting period in the initial crediting period that was less than 24 consecutive months may include any months not included in the first reporting period in the final reporting period of the initial crediting period, such that the combined duration of the initial and final reporting periods in the initial crediting period do not exceed 36 months total; and 2) Offset projects using a Compliance Offset Protocol in section 95973(a)(2)(C)2 may have one reporting period less than 12 consecutive months to allow the project to transition to a Low Carbon Fuel Standard pathway.
 For offset projects developed using the Compliance Offset Protocol in section 95973(a)(2)(C)1., there may only be one Reporting Period per offset project.
 The Reporting Period may not be longer than 12 months and there is no minimum timeframe imposed for the Reporting Period.
 For offset projects developed using the compliance offset protocol in section 95973(a)(2)(C)6., the Reporting Period is approximately 12 months; it may be less than or exceed 12 months.

 “Reporting Year” means data year.